 25 Marlborough was built ca. 1866 for Charles William Freeland, for speculative sale, one of four contiguous houses (21-23-25-27 Marlborough).
 The four houses form two pairs of mirror opposite buildings (21-23 Marlborough and 25-27 Marlborough); each pair has a single entrance porch which creates a symmetrical entryway.
+Ivory Harmon, mason, was the builder of 23 Marlborough and probably of all four houses.

 Charles Freeland was a merchant, cotton manufacturer, and real estate developer.
 He and his wife, Sarah Ward (Harrington) Freeland, lived at 117 Beacon.